kernelsrinivas/react-native-bluetooth-serial-next/README.md

 #### withSubscription( options : <span style="color:#999;">Object</span> ) : <span style="color:#999;">React.Component</span>

-This high order component will create an event listener and send it though as a prop.
-This will also remove all listeners on React lifecycle `componentWillUnmount` as well.
+This method will create an event listener and send it though as a component prop and it will remove all event listeners on `componentWillUnmount` as well.

 - options : <span style="color:#999;">Object</span>
   - subscriptionName : <span style="color:#999;">String</span> = `'subscription'`